zapalabs/zapa/README.md

 ### Step 3: Interact with the chain

 - See [Interacting with the Chain](https://github.com/zapalabs/ava-sim/blob/master/README.md#interacting-with-the-chain) for instructions on how to interact with the blockchain.
+- Copy the blockchain ID specified [above](#fuji-deployment-information).

+#### Inspiration

-Copy the blockchain ID specified [above](#fuji-deployment-information).
-In case you're looking for inspiraton, you can call [MineBlock](https://github.com/zapalabs/zapavm#zapavmmineblock) to ask your node to produce a block.
-You can then call [NodeBlockCounts](https://github.com/zapalabs/zapavm/blob/main/README.md#zapavmnodeblockcounts) to verify that your node has indeed produced a block.
+In case you're looking for inspiraton:
+1. Call [MineBlock](https://github.com/zapalabs/zapavm#zapavmmineblock) to ask your node to produce a block.
+2. Call [NodeBlockCounts](https://github.com/zapalabs/zapavm/blob/main/README.md#zapavmnodeblockcounts) to verify that your node has indeed produced a block.
 If your node has successfully produced a block, you should also have some coinbase rewards.
+If not, return to step 1.
+Sometimes this takes a few tries.
-Call [ListSpent](https://github.com/zapalabs/zapavm#example-list-unspent) to see your balances.
-Then, try sending some funds around...privately, of course.
-First call [z_getnewaddress](https://github.com/zapalabs/zapavm/blob/main/README.md#example-z_getnewaddress) to get a shielded address.
-Then call [SubmitTx](https://github.com/zapalabs/zapavm/blob/main/README.md#zapavmsubmittx) in order to send some ZAPA from one of your unspent addresses to this new shielded address.
-You can then verify the coinas got there by calling [z_getbalance](https://github.com/zapalabs/zapavm/blob/main/README.md#example-z_getbalance).
-Once you've verified that you can shield funds, try then sending ZAPA to someone else's z-address.
+3. Call [ListSpent](https://github.com/zapalabs/zapavm#example-list-unspent) to see your balances.
+4. Then, try sending some funds around...privately, of course.
+Call [z_getnewaddress](https://github.com/zapalabs/zapavm/blob/main/README.md#example-z_getnewaddress) to get a shielded address.
+5. Then call [SubmitTx](https://github.com/zapalabs/zapavm/blob/main/README.md#zapavmsubmittx) in order to send some ZAPA from one of your unspent addresses to this new shielded address.
+6. You can then verify the coinas got there by calling [z_getbalance](https://github.com/zapalabs/zapavm/blob/main/README.md#example-z_getbalance).
+7. Once you've verified that you can shield funds, try then sending ZAPA to someone else's z-address.
 Any transactions between z-addresses are 100% private.